 The New York Bar Association (NYBA) released a broad framework that assesses CCO liability by evaluating 12 mitigating factors and three affirmative factors.
 Mitigating factors include asking questions about the scope, timing, intent and impact of the violation along with the CCO’s willingness to cooperate with regulators.
 Affirmative factors ask if the charge helps to fulfill the SEC’s regulatory goals, if the CCO made a good faith effort to fulfill responsibilities and if there was a wholesale failure that relates to a fundamental aspect of the firm’s compliance program.

 The National Society of Compliance Professionals’ (NSCP) framework builds on the NYBA’s by focusing on the context of how a firm’s compliance program fits into the overall governance structure of the firm.
 The framework asks questions considering the extent of the CCO’s responsibility, ability, or authority, senior management support and involvement, firm policies and procedures, and data and resources available to the CCO.
+The framework was updated in February of 2023 to incorporate feedback from both industry leaders and regulators, with a particular emphasis on the following points:

 The concept of the Empowered CCO is also something that you’re all familiar with, and a crucial factor in managing the risk of CCO liability.
 Chief Compliance Officers need to be considered senior management, with appropriate independence and the authority to report directly to the CEO and, as applicable, the Compliance Committee.
 They need to have a seat at the table from the very beginning, and be part of business strategy discussions and product and services considerations throughout the entire process.
 I’ve been asked by CCOs if lacking authority in their role will help mitigate personal exposure, but actually the opposite is true.
 Regulators expect that as Chief Compliance Officer you have the power to monitor activity and call out the consequences.
 You should have the ability to influence the “tone at the top,” with a relationship with senior management sufficient to drive the compliance culture.